 - Predicting that the current very high price of bitcoin will drop is not exactly a stunning observation.
-An intense speculative bubble is destined to pop.
+Intense speculative investment is destined to be volatile.
 Most everyone buying BTC surely knows this.
 Identifying this fact means you’re able to utilize common sense.
 Braying about it self-righteously with I-told-you-so’s (directed at whom, exactly?) makes you sound like kindof a jerk.

 - … it also makes you quite wrong, considering many people almost certainly did become very rich in the selloff today.

 - Others will probably lose money, and they’ll probably whine about it.
-This happens in any bubble of speculation.
-Tulips, anyone?
-Gambling real money on a speculative bubble is a very stupid move unless you’re very rich.
+This happens in any speculative market.
+Gambling real money on a speculation is a very stupid move unless you’re very rich.